javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 }
 ```

-There is another syntax of creating a function that is called *Function Expression*.
+There is another syntax for creating a function that is called a *Function Expression*.

 It looks like this: